 Who We’ve Helped

-Since our start in 2013, Young Voices has seen over 200 young writers go through our program.
-Our list of alumni includes current editors, managers, and scholars at organizations like Brown University, the Foundation for Government Accountability, The Washington Examiner, Fox 5 DC, and the Reason Foundation.
+Since our start in 2013, Young Voices has seen nearly 300 young writers go through our program.
+Our list of alumni includes current editors, managers, and scholars at organizations like The Washington Examiner, Reason Foundation, and White House Council of Economic Advisers.
 Below are a few quotes from Young Voices’ alumni describing the impact we’ve had on their career.

 John Dale Grover